Guide to Customer Service Knowledge Base: Best Practices, Examples & Top 5 Tools

 The categories of Apple’s products are also shown right in the beginning to help customers directly land on the page they want to see.
 Additionally, each page has feedback, a related articles section, and the option to reach your customer support experts.

-It is a simple and well-thought-modern customer service knowledge base designed to provide an impeccable self-service experience.
+It is a simple and well-thought-out customer service knowledge base designed to provide an impeccable self-service experience.

 Building a customer service knowledge base is a cost-effective way to get attractive dividends in the long run.